 In accordance with the second paragraph of Article 15, it is declared that the judge may, notwithstanding the provisions of the first paragraph of Article 15, give judgment even if no certificate of service or delivery has been received, if all the conditions specified in subdivisions (a), (b) and (c) of the second paragraph of Article 15 are fulfilled.

 The court’s failure to discuss the US reservations is not trivial.
 On appeal the defendant could argue that conditions (a) and (c) were not met.
 Condition (a) requires a finding that the documents for service were transmitted to CCA; and yet the opinion only states that the CCA had not acknowledged receipt of the document.

 “Transmission” and “acknowledgement of receipt” are not the same thing.
 For condition (a) to be valid in this case the court had to accept as true the plaintiff’s statement that it had used an “international process serving company to transmit” the documents to the CA and then make the inference that this company did in fact deliver the documents to the CA. (Note: Legal Language Services did not handle the service in this case.)

 Why does an inference need to be made?
 LLS routinely transmits service of process to China by Federal Express, which provides documentation that the Hague Request was delivered to the CA. It is unclear why the court did not demand proof of delivery to satisfy condition (a).

-In the absence of a Hague Certificate of Service, condition (c) of the US reservation to Article 15 imposes a due diligence requirement on the movant for default judgement.
+In the absence of a Hague Certificate of Service, condition (c) of the US reservation to Article 15 imposes a due diligence requirement on the movant for default judgment.
 The court’s opinion in this case provides no details of the plaintiffs’ attempts to contact the Chinese Central Authority.
 One wonders why this information was not included in the court’s opinion.

 Stay tuned for a possible appeal!